tech-otaku/macos-desktop/MONTEREY.md

 * Like other Desktop pictures in the Light and Dark Desktop category, there are options for *Automatic*, *Light (Still)* and *Dark* (Still).

 * The image files are located in the `/System/Library/Desktop Pictures/` directory and do not need to be downloaded via System Preferences.
-These files have existed in this directory in Big Sur since the release of the new 24" iMac, but this is the first time thay've been included in System Preferences > Desktop & Screensaver > Desktop.
+These files have existed in this directory since Big Sur and the release of the new 24" iMac, but this is the first time thay've been included as options in System Preferences.

 ---